Wednesday, November 20, 2024

 Do you need to charge your battery after every ride?

 Most likely, you do not need to charge your e-bike after every ride… and it could possibly hurt the battery if you do so.
+How often you need to recharge the battery varies depending on a few factors:

 • how many miles are traveled per day

-• what is the weight of the rider
+• the weight of the rider

 • how heavy the load is that you’re carrying